Travis Scott Says He Still Loves "Wifey" Kylie Jenner as They Attend Gala With Stormi Webster - E! Online

 It seems their recent meetups and cross-country vacations have been a few months in the making.
 In February, a third insider teased that there was a possibility of the stars making up.
 According to the source, they weren't "ruling out getting back together."

-As the insider explained, "Kylie and Travis are still madly in love.
+As the source explained, "Kylie and Travis are still madly in love.
 You can tell every time they are together that there is a lot of love there.
 Both of their faces light up when they are together and both seem very happy."

 A few months later, a fourth insider told E!
 News that they remained "good friends" with "great co-parenting relationship."
 The source revealed in April, "Kylie and Travis have a good thing going right now."